 Of course, just like the military experiences many of them went through, there may be uncertain, even scary moments at present along with an unknown future ahead.
 So any encouragement and support that can be offered is welcome.

-The team at Above and Beyond Home Health Care and Hospice work closely with many clients who are veterans along with their families.
+The team at Above and Beyond Home Health Care and Hospice work closely with many patients who are veterans along with their families.

 We enjoy getting to know them, their lives and their families.
 Not all of them want to share their personal stories, whether they served in wartime or peacetime, but many of them remain honorable and proud of what they experienced and how they had a role in making the world safer for the rest of us.